isaacdew/industry/README.md

 composer require isaacdew/industry
 ```

-Then publish Industry's config to set your default provider and model:
+Set your default provider and model with the `INDUSTRY_PROVIDER` and `INDUSTRY_MODEL` env variables.
+If you need to, you can publish Industry's config:

 ```bash
 php artisan vendor:publish --tag="industry-config"